 Deploying blockchain technology helps to improve efficiency within the software.
-Everyone who has access to the database will be able to add new information to the system.
-Even though there are many computers with access to the program, the entire system is still secure.
+Everyone who has access to the database will add new information to the system.
+Even though many computers have access to the program, the entire system is still secure.
 The system doesn’t allow force updates.
-It is very difficult to alter the transactions once they get added.
+It is not very easy to alter the transactions once they get added.

-As with all automated systems, you will see a decrease in the number of errors that are often made in your manufacturing records.
+As with all automated systems, you will see a decrease in the number of errors often made in your manufacturing records.
+Your records will always contain up-to-date and accurate information.
 While there is a chance that the system might go down, these records will be more accurate when you switch to automation.
-Your records will always contain up-to-date and accurate information.

 Blockchain technology has the potential to be the perfect addition to any manufacturers looking to go paperless.

+You no longer trust an external company with your most sensitive information.
 Using blockchain, your company will remove the need for trusting intermediary companies.
-You no longer have to trust an external company with your most sensitive information.
 It promotes a trust-less peer-to-peer transaction process.
 It eliminates having to wait around for authorization from third-party intermediaries.

 How Can It Aid in Manufacturing?

 Blockchain technology is gaining traction in the manufacturing industry.
 Over the next several years, it will become a common practice among manufacturers.